 Adult dogs rarely exhibit this behavior.
 Puppies under one year might urinate as a result to show submissive behavior more often.

-Sometimes your dog will be so excited that he will lose his bladder control.
+.
 A good example is when his favorite person comes home after some time.
 Maybe you went to work and your pup is genuinely excited to see you.

-He might jump, wiggle, circle around and even urinate.
+He might jump, wiggle, circle around, and even urinate.
 In most circumstances, this will end up spraying urine due to the movements.

 Well, some training such as how to stop a dog from jumping as well as desensitizing him from over-excitement might also curb this behavior.
 For instance, when you get home, refrain from entering the house immediately.